-- 1. A student who receives a letter notifying him or her of expulsion from Lake Erie College for academic integrity will have ten (10) business days from the date of the letter to submit an appeal to the VPAA. - 2.
+- 1. A student who receives a letter notifying him or her of expulsion from Lake Erie College for academic integrity will have ten (10) business days from the date of the letter to submit an appeal to the Dean of the College. - 2.
 During the appeals process, the student may continue to attend class. - 3.
 Upon completion of the appeal process, should the decision regarding expulsion stand, the expulsion is permanent.
 The student is responsible to pay any unpaid balances owed to the College.
 Failure to do so may be subject to additional charges and actions.
 If the expulsion takes place mid-semester, the student will not receive any passing grades for workin the course(s) that applied to academic dishonesty. - 4.
-The VPAA's decision regarding an expulsion is final.
+The Dean of the College's decision regarding an expulsion is final.